Interim President, Academic Dean & Professor of Biblical Studies

-Brian Tabb has been a full-time faculty member since 2009.
-Brian oversees academic programs at Bethlehem College & Seminary and teaches courses in hermeneutics, biblical languages, exegesis, and research.
-His research interests include suffering, the use of the OT in the NT, Acts, and Revelation.
+Brian Tabb has been a full-time faculty member since 2009 and served for many years as academic dean before assuming the role of Interim President.
+Brian’s teaching and research interests include biblical theology, suffering, and the book of Revelation.
 He also serves as general editor for Themelios, published by The Gospel Coalition.

 - B.A., Wheaton College (Psychology, minor in Bible/Theology)